 April Lawn & Landscape Tips

-Every day you will discover another perennial, shrub, or tree is adding splashes of color.
+April…the month you discover another perennial, shrub or tree is adding splashes of color every day.

 April is a big month for your lawn and landscape.
 It is the transition month between cool weather and warm weather and so many important tasks need our attention.